Layr-Labs/eigenlayer-middleware/docs/BLSSignatureChecker.md

 * Input validation:
     * Quorum-related fields MUST have equal lengths: `quorumNumbers`, `params.quorumApks`, `params.quorumApkIndices`, `params.totalStakeIndices`, `params.nonSignerStakeIndices`
     * Nonsigner-related fields MUST have equal lengths: `params.nonSignerPubkeys`, `params.nonSignerQuorumBitmapIndices`
-    * `referenceBlockNumber` MUST NOT be greater than `block.number`
+    * `referenceBlockNumber` MUST be less than `block.number`
     * `quorumNumbers` MUST be an ordered list of valid, initialized quorums
     * `params.nonSignerPubkeys` MUST ONLY contain unique pubkeys, in ascending order of their pubkey hash
 * For each quorum:
-    * If stale stakes are forbidden (see [`BLSSignatureChecker.setStaleStakesForbidden`](#blssignaturecheckersetstalestakesforbidden)), check the last `quorumUpdateBlockNumber` is within `DelegationManager.withdrawalDelayBlocks` of `referenceBlockNumber`.
+    * If stale stakes are forbidden (see [`BLSSignatureChecker.setStaleStakesForbidden`](#blssignaturecheckersetstalestakesforbidden)), check the last `quorumUpdateBlockNumber` is within `DelegationManager.minWithdrawalDelayBlocks` of `referenceBlockNumber`.
 This references a value in the EigenLayer core contracts - see [EigenLayer core docs][core-docs-m2] for more info.
     * Validate that each `params.quorumApks` corresponds to the quorum's apk at the `referenceBlockNumber`
 * For each historical state lookup, the `referenceBlockNumber` and provided index MUST point to a valid historical entry:
     * `referenceBlockNumber` MUST come after the entry's `updateBlockNumber`